 There are other professionals you may need to hire when selling your home.
 For example, you will likely need to hire a moving company.
 You may need to hire a handyman to help you prepare the home to be sold.
 Choosing the right professionals when selling your home can save you a lot of time and energy.
 Make sure that the professionals you hire have great customer service at the minimum.
 You will be working closely together for weeks or months or until your home is sold.

 Marketing Your Home

-Marketing your home the right way is critical in order to maximize the results when selling your home.
+Marketing your home, the right way is critical in order to maximize the results when selling your home.
 The way you market your home for sale can mean the difference between a sale and an expired listing.
 When it comes to marketing your home, more is always better.
 Why do I say this?
 Because more marketing means more buyers.
-And more buyers means more offers.
-And more offers means a higher selling price.
+And more buyers mean more offers.
+And more offers mean a higher selling price.
 And a higher selling price means more money in your pocket at the closing.
 Get the point?